Did Shepard Smith’s Report Show How Trump Got It Right? [Opinion]

 According to Mediaite, Shepard Smith took time out of his report to throw shade on Trump to claim this never happened.
 This is when Smith pointed to a report coming from Snopes as evidence.

-Mediaite also quotes Smith as saying “It’s just not what happened, but there’s the presidential input for the day.”
+Mediaite also quotes Smith as saying, “It’s just not what happened, but there’s the presidential input for the day.”
 Mediaite also describes Smith’s demeanor after he was done commenting on Trump.
 They said, “he snarked before carrying on with his coverage of the attack.”

 Trump tweeted a very presidential tweet about an hour before this tweet emerged that got Smith’s gander up enough to stop his reporting to poke at Trump.
 The president’s original tweet was very heartfelt toward the people of Spain, as seen below.